 If your project or application has the need to handle large amounts of unstructured data, you should make use of Object Storage.
 It’s a computer data storage architecture that manages data as objects as opposed to block storage which manages data as blocks within sectors and tracks.
 As such, object storage is commonly used for storing large datasets like photos on Facebook, songs on Spotify, or files in online collaboration services.

-The secure and redundancy ensured UpCloud Object Storage is the perfect place to store any data for your needs.
+The security and redundancy ensured UpCloud Object Storage is the perfect place to store any data for your needs.
 Thanks to the S3-compatible and programmable interface, you have a host of options for existing tools and code implementations to make quick work of integrating Object Storage with your application.

 Creating new Object Storage